dexhorthy/k8s-troubleshoot-workshop/supporting-materials/outline.md

   - **cluster resize**
   - kubectl support-bundle
   - **kubectl patch**
 - Hands on with the basics of Troubleshoot.sh
+  - prologue: maxing out node CPU
+  - prologue: deploying the app
-  - Collecting available cluster cpu
+  - Collecting cluster resources
+  - collecting a bundle
+  - what's in a bundle - deployments
+  - Analyzing deployment statuses
+  - what's in a bundle - pod status
-  - Analyzing available cluster cpu
+  - Analyzing pod statuses
-    - adding a node
+    - adding a node (or deleting the offending workflow)
     - reverse-testing our analyzer
-  - Analyzing workload status
+  - Aside: Cleanup and Iterating on bundles
   - Collecting Pod Logs
+  - what's in the pod logs
   - Analyzing Pod Logs
+  - Aside: previous / double
-  - Exercise for the workshop -- can you inspect that annotation without reading the logs?
+  - Exercise for the workshop -- can you inspect that annotation without reading the logs? (hint: use jsoncompare)
   - Execing Pods
-  - Exercise for the workshop -- can you analyze the output of the pod exec output?
+  - Exercise for the workshop -- can you analyze the output of the pod exec output and warn if it's using the default? (see if its default nginx or not)
+  - Exercise for the workshop -- can you do the same with an http collector instead?
 - more exercises - my favorite spec:
   - num nodes
   - total memory